loomnetwork/loom-sdk-documentation/docs/ko/loom-yaml.md

 Options: "ws://127.0.0.1:8545"

-This is the url of the Ethereum Blockchain to read data for plasma and transfer gateway.
+This is the url of the Ethereum Blockchain to read data for Basechain and transfer gateway.
 In future we will have support for infura also.

 ## ChainID